Gambling Addiction Treatment Blog

 8 Signs Your Loved One Has a Gambling Problem

 Every year, almost two million Americans qualify as pathological gamblers.
-Here are some of the signs to look for to determine if your friend or loved one is among the many people who suffer from an addiction to gambling.
+I’ve seen the devastating effects not only in my own life but in the lives of countless individuals I've worked with at our center.
+If you’re worried about a friend or a loved one, here are some of the signs to look for to determine if they may be among the many people suffering from an addiction to gambling.

 8 Warning Signs of a Gambling Disorder

 For many people, gambling can be a pleasant, controlled activity that they can casually take part in.
-However, other individuals need to be careful, as gambling as a leisure activity can quickly develop into a compulsive disorder.
+But for others – like myself – gambling can quickly spiral from a harmless pastime to a compulsive disorder that takes over your life.

 The difference between these two types of people has nothing to do with mental strength - there can be many different factors as to why someone may develop a gambling disorder.

 An individual with a gambling addiction actually experiences similar effects in the brain as someone who has an alcohol or drug addiction, and the effects of gambling can be just as devastating as alcohol or drugs.
-As a family member of someone who gambling, it is natural to be concerned, and it's important to be aware of the signs of a serious addiction.
+As a family member of someone who gambles, it is natural to be concerned, and it's important to be aware of the signs of a serious addiction.
+Here's how to tell if someone has a gambling problem.

 #1.
 Obsession – Unable to Stop Gambling